stana/django-akuna-components/README.md

     register_component(CustomerForm, is_a='FormClass', name='myapp.customer')

+Could add component registration to your models.py to register at startup.

 Now any time MyCreateView.as_view is called passing in the Customer content type, CustomerForm class will be used.
-If MyCreateView is called with a content type other than Customer, processing will fall back as per standard django create view.
+If MyCreateView is called with a content type other than Customer, processing will fall back to standard django generic CBV CreateView.
 Or could create a generic form catching other content types:

     class GenericForm(forms.Form):
         # some generic form stuff here